Dicedead/cracking-the-hollywood-interview/index.md

 In terms of revenue, there is a balance between production expenses and clientele to be found.
 Indeed:
 {% include rev_map.html %}
 Of course, the USA is a top scorer in this regard with 324k.
 The English-speaking worldwide audience also helps develop Australian and British movies, with comparable revenues.
 But there are a few surprises!
-Peru, with a staggering 550k mean revenue, has been home to a few box office successes such as _Anaconda_ starring Jennifer Lopez and _The Specialist_ starring Sylvester Stalone, both films with relatively small budget largely thanks to the small production costs in Peru, but large worldwide audiences.
+Peru, with a staggering 550k mean revenue, has been home to a few box office successes such as _Anaconda_ starring Jennifer Lopez and _The Specialist_ starring Sylvester Stalone, both film with relatively small budgets largely thanks to the small production costs in Peru, but large worldwide audiences.
 The same goes for Thailand, which is notably home to the James Bond movie _Thunderball_.
 Inversely, the language barrier is what stops Bollywood movies from making it to worldwide cinemas and capitalizing on small directing budget in India.

 When examining the mapping between countries and mean ratings, we find our first major discrepancy between the features optimizing for revenue and those optimizing for rating:
 {% include rat_map.html %}
 All previously cited monetary film successes received poor ratings.
 For instance, _Anaconda_ got 4.8/10.
 This might also be because it is a horror movie, as we will see later.
-One could think countries scoring high on rating are big on the World genre, but that is not necessarily true: the award winning drama movie _Pinjar_ was shot in Pakistan, and the crime-drama-thriller _Z_ shot in Algeria was nominated for awards.
+One could think countries scoring high on ratings are big in the World genre, but that is not necessarily true: the award winning drama movie _Pinjar_ was shot in Pakistan, and the crime-drama-thriller _Z_ shot in Algeria was nominated for awards.

 <img src="genres.svg"
      alt="Markdown Monster icon"